Relatives say Massachusetts assisted-living blaze gutted a tough community

 The Gabriel House fire is the latest disaster for the city to navigate, and it will, said Frank Sousa, director of the Saab Center for Portuguese Studies at University of Massachusetts Lowell.

-“These are people who had tough lives, and in Fall River found new opportunities,” he said.
-“This ten years from now, 20 years from now will just be one of the many things that have happened in the city that have required resilience.”
+“These are people who had tough lives and in Fall River found new opportunities,” he said.
+“This 10 years from now, 20 years from now will just be one of the many things that have happened in the city that have required resilience.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: A previous version of this story misspelled the last name of former Mayor Jasiel Correia.